AOMediaCodec/libavif/doc/avifenc.1.md

     Use 2 for any you wish to leave unspecified.

 **-r**, **\--range** _RANGE_
-:   YUV range [limited or l, full or f].
+:   YUV range, one of 'limited' or 'l', 'full' or 'f'.
 (JPEG/PNG only, default: full; For y4m or stdin, range is retained).

 **\--target-size** _S_
 :   Set target file size in bytes (up to 7 times slower)